Last Updated: January 29, 2026

 Because the cause is missing, R63.4 is meant to be temporary.
 It should not stay on claims for long.

-When Should You Use R63.4 for Weight Loss ICD 10?
+When Should You Use R63.4 for unintentional weight loss coding?

 R63.4 is the right code when weight loss is real, not planned, and important to the visit.